Thriving communities

 As we build more and more renewable energy projects around the world, we engage with an increasing number of communities.
 For it to be a just transition, these communities need to play a part in shaping it, and to share in the benefits it can generate.

-Why do we want a just transition where local communities thrive?
+Why do we need a just transition where local communities thrive?

-We can only be successful in accelerating the green transition if we have the support and trust of the communities where we work – communities where we’ll be present for decades to come.
+We can only be successful in accelerating the green transition if we have the support and trust of the communities where we work – communities in which we’ll be present for decades to come.

 "